-9 Tips For Getting Along With Your Partner's Friends
+9 Ways To Get Along With Your Partner's Friends

 The Spice Girls knew what they were talking about.
 We expect our lover to be cool with the people we're closest with, and if they can't meet that basic requirement, we seriously consider moving on.
 But let's not forget the other side of the coin — how we're getting along with our partner's friends.
 After all, it's only fair we make the same effort we expect of them.